tanmayvarun/pinot-dropwizard-bundle/README.md

 A rich and easy-to-use suite of functional and admin APIs for a Pinot datastore.

 ## Why use Entity model in Pinot?
-Pinot uses a relational model, then why not define an entity model at DAO layer to take advantage of all entity level, data type level validations to ensure data is correct on write and easy to read and use within your applications!
+- Pinot uses a relational model, then why not define an entity model at DAO layer to take advantage of all entity level, data type level validations to ensure data is correct on write and correctly parsed into POJOs on read.

+- Unlike the relational world, where an invalid row write is instantly rejected by the database, Pinot writes are not sync, they use kafka, so if the row your service is ingesting is invalid, you will not instantly learn it, hence validation becomes even more necessary, which is achieving by defining entity model.
+>>>>>>> 335a1f9 (Start with Why)

 ## Functional APIs
 ```